Wyzbang/xwing_ai/web/README.txt

 Overview
 -------

-Simple web based for AI control of ships in the "Star Wars x-Wing Minitures game".
+Simple web based for AI control of ships in the "Star Wars x-Wing Miniatures game".

 --------------------
 Installation / Usage